Core Strengthening and Stretching Exercises for Lower Back Pain Relief

 I hope this article was helpful to those suffering lower back pain and that you become relieved very soon.
 Thanks for your time and feel free to leave a comment.

 All information provided in this article is of a general nature and is furnished for educational purposes only.
-No information contained in this article is to be taken as medical advice or other health advice pertaining to any individual specific health or medical condition.
+No information contained herein is meant to be taken as medical advice or other health advice pertaining to any individual specific health or medical condition.
 You agree that use of this information is at your own risk and hold harmless the writer of this article from any and all losses, liabilities, injuries or damages resulting from any and all claims.

 © 2014 John Mark